ahryciw/Raith_GDSII/README.md

 The four class definitions in this toolbox provide a simple, versatile, and scriptable means of generating patterns for [Raith](https://www.raith.com) electron-beam lithography (EBL) and focused ion beam (FIB) tools using [MATLAB](https://www.mathworks.com/products/matlab/).

-The Raith_GDSII MATLAB Toolbox is currently maintained by the University of Alberta [nanoFAB Centre](https://nanofab.ualberta.ca).
-Versions 1.1 and earlier were developed at the (former) National Institute for Nanotechnology, a joint initiative between the [University of Alberta](https://www.ualberta.ca), the Government of Canada, the Government of Alberta, and the [National Research Council Canada](https://www.nrc-cnrc.gc.ca) (NRC).
+The Raith_GDSII MATLAB Toolbox is currently maintained by the [University of Alberta](https://www.ualberta.ca) [nanoFAB Centre](https://nanofab.ualberta.ca).
+Versions 1.1 and earlier were developed at the (former) National Institute for Nanotechnology, a joint initiative between the University of Alberta, the Government of Canada, the Government of Alberta, and the National Research Council Canada.

 Features
 --------